Today, I have another great article for you. It is from the Garage Warrior, Tyler. It’s Why you MUST use Progressions.

 Whether you are a man or woman, young or old, you need to use progressions in your workouts.
-Even if you are a trainer you need to use these with your clients because they will accelerate the results you can get.
-They help you to build muscle, tone up and burn fat, all at the same time because what you are essentially doing is sophisticating the movement pattern so you recruit more muscle fibers, recruit more coordination and force your body to adapt and change.
+Even if you are a trainer, you need to use these with your clients to accelerate their results.
+They help you build muscle, tone up and burn fat, all at the same time because you are essentially challenging the movement pattern, so you recruit more muscle fibers, recruit more coordination, and force your body to adapt and change.

 Why You MUST Use Progressions

 CLICK HERE to watch the YouTube video.

-Let’s get started talking a little bit.
-I am going to do a little lecture format here.
-It’s only going to take 2 or 3 minutes to show you exactly what a movement progression and what a movement regression is so you can start using them today in your workouts.
+Let’s get started.
+I am going to use a lecture format here.
+It’s only going to take 2 or 3 minutes to show you exactly what movement progressions and movement regressions are so you can start using them today in your workouts.

 Alright!
-To start we have to explain movement progressions and regressions.
+To start, we have to explain movement progressions and regressions.
 Let’s start with a simple exercise like the Push Up.
-Now a lot of workouts contain exercises like the push up in them but there are a lot of people out there that a push up is either too easy for or is too challenging to accomplish with a good form.
-If it’s too challenging and you start decreasing your range of motion, sacrificing your core integrity, well the recipe for that is you are getting injured and you are not going to make any progress.
-If they are underneath you, they are too easy for you and you are not sophisticating the movement, well then you are simply not going to recruit the amount of muscle fibers you potentially could and you are shooting yourself in the foot as far as getting the best results possible.
+Now, a lot of workouts contain exercises like the push up in them, but there are a lot of people out there that find push ups either too easy or too challenging to accomplish with a good form.
+If it’s too challenging and you start decreasing your range of motion, sacrificing your core integrity, you may get injured and you are not going to make any progress.
+If they are too easy for you and you are not sophisticating the movement, then you are simply not going to recruit the amount of muscle fibers you potentially could and you are shooting yourself in the foot as far as getting the best results possible.

 What do you do if you are currently outside of the spectrum of push-ups?